m3g/BlockAverage.jl/README.md

 and it is possible to observe the convergence of the estimate of the error of the mean for block sizes that are large enough:

 ![corrleated3.png](./docs/images/correlated4.png)

+Note that the average value of `x` here is `-0.0693` and the estimate of the error of this average is of `±0.17`, consistently with the fact that this "simulation" should be centered at `x=0`.

+The time required to essentially decorrelated the data appears to be of the order of `10_000` steps, as indicated by the convergence of the estimate of the error of the mean.